 Is There a Bomb in the Box?
 Nuclear Warhead Authentication and the Virtues of Knowing Nothing, Department of Mechanical and Aerospace Engineering, Princeton University, 21 May 2014.

 The Nuclear Archaeology of Gaseous Diffusion Enrichment Plants, Princeton University Research Symposium, 20 October 2013.

 The Nuclear Archaeology of Gaseous Diffusion Enrichment Plants, Department of Mechanical and Aerospace Engineering Research Day, 13 September 2013.

 Underwater Criticity: Submarine Propulsion Options and Their Consequences on the Non Proliferation Regime, 24th International Summer Symposium on Science and World Affairs, Princeton University, 6 July 2012.

 A Technical Review and Capability Assessment of the Iranian Fuel Cycle, 22nd International Summer Symposium on Science and World Affairs, Deutsches Elektronen-Synchrotron (DESY) Research Center, Hamburg, Germany, 10 July 2010.

 The Future of Nuclear Deterrence in Europe: Solving a Square Relationship Between NATO, the European Union, the United Kingdom, and France, 21st International Summer Symposium on Science and World Affairs, Fudan University, Shanghai, China, 22 July 2009.

 AST 309, Science and Technology of Nuclear Energy: Fission and Fusion, with Prof. Robert J. Goldston, Spring 2014.

-Editorial Assistant, Science & Global Security, since April 2014.
+Editorial Assistant, Science & Global Security — the journal, since April 2014.